edburns/coherence-operator/README.md

 Please refer to our [samples](docs/samples/README.md) for information about the available sample code.

+# Things to Keep In Mind for Existing Coherence Users

+* Software running in Kubernetes must provide "health checks" so that Kubernetes can make informed decisions about starting, stopping, or even killing, the containers running the software.
+The operator provides everything required to do this for Coherence.
+Keep in mind that these health checks cause frequent `MemberJoined` and `MemberLeft` events to happen.
+If these evnents refer to something like `OracleCoherenceK8sPodChecker`, they are normal and be safely ignored.

 <!--
 Need more help?
 Have a suggestion?
 Come and say "Hello!"